lindsey5/servicebridgesystem/README.md

   #### Provider Availability Management
   Provider can set availability for specific dates.
+  A provider can choose which service they want to offer on a specific date.

   #### Provider Services Offered Management
   Add, update, and remove services offered by the provider.